It’s time to put your FieldKit to work and start recording environmental data out in the world.

 Anchor Securely in Case of Strong Winds

-Anchor it securely in place when leaving it in the field, especially if your location might experience intense winds.
+Anchor your station securely in place when leaving it in the field, especially if your location might experience intense winds.

 Here are some things to think about when deploying Water sensors.

 Remove Protective Caps from Probes